 - In the eyes of customs, a “sample” is something that you could not resell: it is cut-up or in parts and is stamped in indelible ink “SAMPLE”.
 See below link for full rules on Samples from HMRC.
 Samples can be declared using Customs procedures with no duty due.

 - An “example” looks pristine and could be sold, which most fashion samples are, and would be subject to full duty.
+As with ther goods entering the EU, "examples" will require the correct documents in order to clear customs.

 - Definition of a Sample -Customs Rules and how to import Samples duty free can be found here.
 See 2.4 for definitions of sample and example.